 The hospitality or leisure industry is seasonal in nature.
+Seasonal slowdown is generally in the third quarter and, to a lesser extent, in the fourth quarter of each year.
 As a result of the seasonality of the hospitality or leisure industry, there will likely be quarterly fluctuations in results of operations of any hospitality or leisure properties that we may own.
-Financial results may be adversely affected by factors outside our control.
+In addition, any such properties that we may own may be adversely affected by factors outside our control, such as extreme weather conditions or natural disasters, terrorist attacks or alerts, outbreaks of contagious diseases, airline strikes, economic factors and other considerations affecting travel.